The double_list_links

 Description

-The constructor initialises the pointers to an empty list (both pointers point to the node).
+.
+The constructor initialises the pointers to form an empty list, where both pointers refer to the node itself.

 double_list_links()